 Following on from their successful show in June, Cindy Lee Wright and Jane Rands are back with their pre-Christmas show.
 From 3d artwork cut from wood, to delicate watercolours on aged linen.
 From the twelve days of Christmas to Aldeburgh beach scenes and of course, for them both, a celebration of our precious wildlife in wood, linen, paint and paper.

-Karen Lear – 29th November to 5th December
+Karen and Rona Lear – 29th November to 5th December

 Linda Pebody – 6th to 13th December